hiroki-chen/FH_cryptDB/README.md

     > This new version of CryptDB is only single principal.
 We are in the process of developling a new platform that more affectively addresses multiple principals.

-# FH_cryptDB
-We have implemented frequency smoothing for deterministic or order-preserving encryption methods for CryptDB.